On the Brauer groups of fibrations II: Proof of Theorem

 Since the composition $(\oplus_v \mathrm{cores}_v)\circ(\oplus_v \mathrm{res}_v)$ is equal to the multiplication by $[L:K]$, thus, the kernel of $\oplus_v \mathrm{res}_v$ is killed by $[L:K]$.
 This proves that $\Ker(f)$ is killed by $[L:K]$.
 By functoriality, the same argument can imply that $\Ker(\bar{f})$ is also killed by $[L:K]$.
 To show that $\Ker(f)$ is finite, it suffices to show that for all but finitely many $v\in C^\circ$, the map

 is injective.
 If $X(K_v^h)$ is not empty, the restiction-corestriction argument above will imply that the kernel is killed by $1$ and therefore is trivial.
 Thus, it remains to be shown that $X(K_v^h)$ is not empty for all but finitely many $v$.
-Note that if $\CX_{\CO_v^h} \lra \Spec \CO_v^h$ is smooth and the special fiber over $v$ admits a rational point, by hensel's lemma, $\CX_{O_v^h}$ admits a section.
+Note that if $\CX_{\CO_v^h} \lra \Spec \CO_v^h$ is smooth and the special fiber over $v$ admits a rational point, by Hensel's lemma, $\CX_{O_v^h}$ admits a section.
 This will imply that $X(K_v^h)$ is not empty.
 Thus, it suffices to show that for all but finitely many $v$, the special fiber over $v$ is smooth and has a rational point.
 For the proof of this, we refer it to \cite[Chap.
-II, \S2]{CTSDV}. \end{proof} \begin{rem} In fact, the above proof shows that the kernel is killed by $[L:K]$ and $\Br(\CX)\cap \overline{\Br(K)}$ is killed by $2[L:K]$ for any finite extension $L/K$ such that $X(L) \neq \emptyset$. \end{rem} \begin{thm} Let $\pi:\mathcal{X}\longrightarrow C$ be a proper flat morphism, where $C$ is $\Spec \CO_K$ for some number field $K$.
-Assume that $\mathcal{X}$ is regular and the generic fiber $X$ of $\pi$ is projective and geometrically connected over $K$.
-Let $\ell$ be a prime number.
-Then there are exact sequences up to finite groups
+II, Lem.
+2.1 , \S2]{CTSDV}. \end{proof} \begin{rem} In fact, the above proof shows that the kernel is killed by $[L:K]$, and that $\Br(\CX)\cap \overline{\Br(K)}$ is killed by $2[L:K]$ for any finite extension $L/K$ such that $X(L) \neq \emptyset$.

+If instead of assuming that $X$ is geometrically irreducible, we assume that $X$ is irreducible, then statement should be modified as follows: the natural map